eurogiciel-oss/Tizen_Crosswalk/src/native_client_sdk/src/doc/devguide/devcycle/building.rst

   <NACL_SDK_ROOT>/toolchain/win_pnacl/bin/pnacl-clang++ hello_world.cc ^
     -I<NACL_SDK_ROOT>/include -c -o hello_world.o -g -O0

-For a description of each commandline flag, run ``pnacl-clang --help``.
+For a description of each command line flag, run ``pnacl-clang --help``.
 For convenience, here is a description of some of the flags used in the example.